John Pagano: Houston Texans

 On January 26, 2018, Pagano was hired as a senior defensive assistant for the Houston Texans.

 Denver Broncos

 On January 30, 2020, Pagano was hired as an outside linebackers coach for the Denver Broncos.

+Washington Commanders

+On February 15, 2024, Pagano was hired by the Washington Commanders as a senior defensive assistant.

 Personal life

 Pagano and his wife Kimberly have two sons, Jagger and Brody.

 His older brother, Chuck Pagano, is the former head coach of the Indianapolis Colts.
 The Pagano brothers both played for their father, Sam, who spent 26 years as the head coach at Fairview High.
 Sam also coached internationally in Taiwan, Germany, France and Italy.

 Pagano's nephew, Carlo Kemp, is an American football player for the Pittsburgh Maulers of the United States Football League.